 What many growers don’t realize is that cannabis demands an uninterrupted dark cycle.
 Just as your good REM sleep would be interrupted if a light popped on at 2 a.m., cannabis doesn’t fare well when any light disturbs it during its dark “sleep” cycle.
 The moon and stars don’t bother cannabis, but any artificial light can stop its bud growth.
 In fact, light interrupting its dark cycles can make cannabis so stressed and irritable that it can lead to hermaphroditism.
 That can pollinate females and ruin your plants.

 Is there a Way to Simplify Light Deprivation?

 Covering and uncovering your greenhouse on a set schedule, day in and day out can be extremely time and labor intensive.
 Pulling tarps is a lot of work, but using the right tools and products makes all the difference.
-If there is one product you need to provide ample, reliable darkness for your cannabis, it’s a good deprivation cover.
-Plus, choosing the right light deprivation materials can help you stay on your light dep schedule, and that will improve your harvest.
+To improve your harvest, you need to provide ample, reliable darkness for your cannabis, a good light deprivation cover and a tarp puller system will help you maintain your light deprivation schedule.

 Americover’s BOLD® Black Out Light Deprivation Tarp is the top-selling greenhouse cover of its kind nationwide, consisting of two sheets of high-strength virgin polyethylene film laminated together with a third layer of molten polyethylene.
 The cover is scrim reinforced for superior tear resistance.